lintmycode/wp-bedrock-docker/readme.md

 ````

 ## That's it
-Navigate to [http://localhost](http://localhost) and start the WP install.
+Navigate to [http://localhost](http://localhost) and start the WP setup process.